Sugar Feeds Thyroid

 “…we have demonstrated that pharmacologic inhibition of FAO [fatty acid oxidation] inhibited proliferation and sensitized human leukemia cells…to apoptosis induction…which supports the notion that fatty acids promote cell survival…results support the concept of FAO inhibitors as a therapeutic strategy”

 It’s one thing to say that sugar feeds cancer because in some sense it does.
 Sugar is fuel for cells.
 But the consumption of sugar certainly isn’t responsible for the existence of cancer, nor is it behind the growth and spread of cancer.
 This has been confirmed in many scientifically valid ways.
-Regardless, lets just pretend for a second that sugar is to blame.
-Take sugar away and it will miraculously still be there, only this time it will bring trouble.
+Even if we pretend for a second that sugar is to blame, if you take sugar away, it will ‘miraculously’ still be there, only this time it will bring trouble.

 See more here